 - an American culture course.
 See below for instructions on how to choose a course.

-In the Spring semester, you can choose to sit in on two courses that are academic in nature.
+In the Spring semester, you can choose to sit in on any two courses that are academic in nature.

 Before you leave home